Shopping Cart

 Click here for an early draft of one of the chapters of the book where we lay out the history of the development of the Web Ontology Language (OWL).

-Click here for a basic, layperson's explanation of an ontology in a paper I produced for a magazine calledUndersea Warfare, the official publication of the U.S. Submarine Force.
+Layperson’s explanation of an ontology in a paper I produced for a magazine calledUndersea Warfare, the official publication of the U.S. Submarine Force.

 A Few of My Articles